simonfrfr/WtComposer/README.md

 ***
 ## Build Dependencies

-[QT 5](http://code.qt.io/cgit/qt/qt5.git/) With various dependencies such as WebEngine
+[QT 5](http://code.qt.io/cgit/qt/qt5.git/) With various dependencies: (SVG, XMLPatterns, Webengine, Webchannel)

-[KF 5](https://techbase.kde.org/KF5/) And all of its dependencies
+[KF 5](https://techbase.kde.org/KF5/) And all of its dependencies and KTextEditor and KCompletion

 [WT 4](https://github.com/emweb/wt) And all of its dependencies